erik-meier/lol-discord-bot/README.md

 ### Info Command

-A `/info` command to get information about the bot or links to different resources.
+A `/info` command to get information about RiftGuardian or links to different resources.

 ![](https://i.imgur.com/0kKOaWM.png)